 Hello!
-I'm Nik the software developer who lives and works in Brooklyn, NY.
+I'm Nik the software developer who lives in Jersey City, NJ and working for

 I look forward to hearing from you!